Hikvision-Codec/Caffe_DFP/README.md

 ## 4. Licence
 Caffe, Ristretto and Caffe-DFP is released under the BSD 2-Clause license.
 The BAIR/BVLC reference models are released for unrestricted use.

-If you have any questions or bugs reports, please do not hesitate to contact songxiaodan@hikvision.com.
+If you have any questions or bug reports, please do not hesitate to contact songxiaodan@hikvision.com.